jwodder/doapi/FUTURE.md

 - `doapi-<sshkey/image>`: Allow `rename` as a synonym of `update`?
 - `doapi-droplet`: Allow `update` as a synonym of `rename`?

-- Add the ability to filter images by region?

-- Add the ability to filter droplets by image, region, & size?

-- `doapi-action`: Add the ability to filter by droplet vs. image vs. floating IP?

 - Give `doapi-region` and `doapi-size` "`show`" commands for fetching only specific regions/sizes